This website is dedicated to the memory of TFT Parade Member Ed May

 DO JUST PEOPLE FROM THE CHICAGO AREA RIDE IN THE PARADE?

 The Parade welcomes ALL MOTORCYCLISTS, provided they bring at least one toy to donate to the Marine Corps Reserve Toys For Tots Program, and arrive on a street-legal motorcycle.
 We encourage all riders to join us, and we frequently see bikes from Alaska and Hawaii.
-Even non-riders can participate by bringing toys to The Parade route and giving the toys to the bikers as they ride by.
+Even non-riders can participate by bringing toys to The Dan Ryan Woods or the DeVry/LaneTech campus to donate.

 WHAT KINDS OF TOYS WOULD BE BEST TO BRING?